 When is the State Opening of Parliament?

 The Fixed Term Parliament Act, which sets out new rules on the timing of general elections, received Royal Assent (became law) on 15 September 2011.
-This means that the next general election will be on 7 May 2015.
-The next State Opening will be 27 May 2015.
+This means that the next general election will be in May 2020.
+The next State Opening will be in May 2016.

 What's in the Queen's Speech at State Opening?The speech read by the Queen in the House of Lords Chamber, outlines the Government's programme of legislation and policies for the coming year - the speech is written by the Government and not by Her Majesty.